 Your plan offers two levels of appeal.
-If you are not satisfied with the first level appeal decision, you have the right to request a second level appeal Oxford within 60 days from receipt of the first level appeal determination.
+If you are not satisfied with the first-level appeal decision, you have the right to request a second-level appeal within 60 days from receipt of the first-level appeal determination.

 Note: Upon written request and free of charge, any covered member may examine documents relevant to their claim and/or appeals and submit opinions and comments.
 Oxford will review all claims in accordance with the rules established by the U.S. Department of Labor.

 If, after exhausting your internal appeals, you are not satisfied with the determination made by Oxford, or if Oxford fails to respond to your appeal in accordance with applicable regulations regarding timing, you may be entitled to request an external review of Oxford's determination.
 The process is available at no charge to you.